scientific-python/cookie/docs/pages/guides/gha_wheels.md

 `pull_request: branches: [stable]`, since it changes rarely.
-GitHub actions also [has a `workflow_dispatch` option][workflow_dispatch], which will allow you to click a button in the GUI to trigger a build, which is perfect for testing wheels before making a release; you can download them from "artifacts".
+GitHub actions also [has a `workflow_dispatch` option][workflow_dispatch], which will allow you to click a button in the GUI to trigger a build, which is perfect for testing wheels before making a release; you can download them from the "artifacts".
 You can even define variables that you can set in the GUI and access in the CI!

 <!-- prettier-ignore-start -->
 [workflow_dispatch]: https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/